-Finding a shelter in Canada
+Finding a shelter

 You will usually be required to complete a questionnaire or application form so that the organization can assess your suitability as a potential adopter.
 This is usually followed up with an interview, and then before you can take your rescue dog home, a home visit will be conducted.
 As a general rule, the stricter the procedures, the greater the emphasis will be placed on the care and welfare of the animals.

-While it may sound like a lengthy process, the beauty of many rescue centres is they usually provide ongoing support, which should help to minimize any teething issues.
-Each animal will also have a health check and behavioural assessment prior to being rehomed.
+While it may sound like a lengthy process, the beauty of many rescue centers is they usually provide ongoing support, which should help to minimize any teething issues.
+Each animal will also have a health check and behavioral assessment prior to being rehomed.
 The assessment will cover various factors including what type of environment is most suitable (whether it can be housed with young children or other pets), and what type of owner is preferred (for example an experienced handler or someone who is retired and lives alone).

-There’s a misconception that many of the animals from rescue centres are difficult or untrustworthy.
+There’s a misconception that many of the animals from rescue centers are difficult or untrustworthy.
 The truth is that you’ll find all sorts of breeds and sizes available for rehoming, from Pedigrees to mixed breeds, all with different personality traits.
 Dogs can be rescued for a variety of different reasons and on many occasions the dog itself was not at fault.
 Changes in circumstances, such as divorce or moving away, are common reasons, but sadly so is abuse or neglect.

 Reasons to adopt

 Besides giving a dog or cat in need a loving home, you may also save money since adoption fees can be considerably cheaper in comparison to the amount you would pay a breeder.
-What’s more, each dog will undergo a veterinary examination at the centre, be fully vaccinated, spayed/neutered, and may also be dewormed and micro-chipped.
-Those who work at the shelter should also help identify and address any behavioural issues when possible.
+What’s more, each dog will undergo a veterinary examination at the center, be fully vaccinated, spayed/neutered, and may also be dewormed and micro-chipped.
+Those who work at the shelter should also help identify and address any behavioral issues when possible.

 It’s also worth bearing in mind that there are many benefits for choosing an older dog over a newly-purchased puppy.
 At the very least, the issues of chewing and sleepless nights should (in theory) be distant memories, and there should be few surprises when it comes to their size and temperament: what you see shouldn’t change too drastically.

 It’s important to be realistic with your level of experience and the amount of time you can dedicate to remedying any issues.
 Don't try to bombard your adopted dog with too many new things at once.
-It’s at this stage that you need to build the foundations of trust and confidence, and this is where inconsistent training can easily lead to new or unwanted behaviours.
+It’s at this stage that you need to build the foundations of trust and confidence, and this is where inconsistent training can easily lead to new or unwanted behaviors.